sordina/Deadpan-DDP/README.md

       of Right params -> runClient initialState params myDeadpanApp Left  error  -> print error

+Further examples of applications can be found in the test/client/ directory.

 There are also lower-level tools provided in `Web.DDP.Deadpan.*`.

 #### EJson